 In the UK, 1 in 2 people will develop cancer; globally, the present incidence of 17 million new cases per year will increase to 27.5 million per year by 2040.
 RT is used in the treatment of 50% of cancer patients and is responsible for 40% of cancer cures.
-The NHS long-term plan to diagnose cancer in the early, curative stage underscores an increasing need for a rapid, effective treatment such as IBT.
+The NHS long-term plan to diagnose cancer in the early, curative stage underscores an increasing need for effective RT treatment including IBT.
 LhARA will deliver beams with properties qualitatively and quantitatively different from what is available today, providing a new approach to the investigation of the biology of the enhanced effects of IBT at the tissue, cellular and molecular levels.
-These investigations will include study of the immune system and will lead to more effective treatments and more cancer cures.
+These investigations will include study of the immune system, its stimulation by IBT and will lead to more effective treatments and cancer cures.

 The use of novel beams with strikingly different characteristics reduces normal tissue damage in treatments that kill more tumour cells and stimulate the immune system, e.g. via ultra-high dose rate "FLASH" and "mini-beam" therapy.
 This, combined with personalised medicine based on the biology of individual tumours, now provides the impetus for the radical transformation of IBT that the proposed programme will provide.
-This will also transform management of difficult to treat/less survivable cancers, one of the subjects of the current Select Committee inquiry into the Future of Cancer Care Committees - UK Parliament June 2023.
+This has the potential to transform management of difficult to treat/less survivable cancers, the subject of the current HSC Select Committee inquiry into the Future of Cancer Care.